Nina Dobrev, Orlando Bloom Not Dating, Hooking Up [Debunked]

 However, the same insider added that The Lord of the Rings star was also spotted attending Coachella with a different woman.

 In 2014, Nina Dobrev and Orlando Bloom also sparked dating rumors after hanging out at Comic-Con in San Diego.
 Several websites published reports saying that Dobrev and Bloom packed on PDA that weekend.
-Eyewitnesses even told Us Weekly that Dobrev and Bloom “were making out for 20 minutes” at the after party, adding that the couple could not take their eyes and hands off each other.
+Eyewitnesses even told Us Weekly that Dobrev and Bloom “were making out for 20 minutes” at an after-party, adding that the couple could not take their eyes and hands off each other.
 Another source said that Dobrev and Bloom “grinded on the dance floor.”

 “Nina has known Orlando for a few years now.
 She’s been out with him in social settings with mutual friends.
 She’s always thought he was an attractive man,” a source told the website.

 In other news, Orlando Bloom opened up about his split with Katy Perry in a recent interview with Elle UK.
 Although the 40-year-old actor did not mention the singer’s name, Bloom insisted that they have remained friends despite the break up.
-Bloom added that they wanted to serve as an inspiration to kids about maintaining a healthy friendship post break up.
+Bloom added that they wanted to serve as an inspiration to kids about maintaining a healthy friendship, post-break up.

 “We’re friends.
 It’s good.
 We’re all grown-up.
 She happens to be someone who is very visible, but I don’t think anybody cares what I’m up to.
 Nor should they.
 It’s between us.
 It’s better to set an example for kids and show that [break-ups] don’t have to be about hate,” he explained.

 Everything seemed to be going well for Orlando Bloom and Katy Perry with insiders even claiming that the couple was heading towards an engagement.
-However, after a year of dating their reps confirmed to People that the two have decided to take some time off in March.
+However, after a year of dating, in March, their reps confirmed to People that the two decided to take some time off.

 “Before rumors or falsifications get out of hand, we can confirm that Orlando and Katy are taking respectful, loving space at this time,” their reps explained.